dadair-ca/PERM/README.md

 - [x] Administrators can specify user starting dates
 - [x] Fix time difference calculation of the calendar
 - [ ] Admins should confirm deleting a shift (could mis-click)
+- [ ] Users must have at least a first and last name